top of page

 My creative nonfiction explores identity, belonging, displacement, spirituality, and justice — using personal experience to interrogate systems and illuminate the human side of policy and place.

-I Remember What I Forgot
+I Remember What I Forgot (Forthcoming in The Caribbean Writer)

 Unpopular Opinion: I Love the American Flag, But I've Never Been So Inspired to Burn One